Richard J. Brzeczek: 1986 indictment and acquittal

+Later career

 1984 Cook County State's Attorney campaign

 Brzeczek joined the Republican Party, and in 1984 ran as its nominee for Cook County State's Attorney, losing the general election to incumbent Democrat Richard M. Daley by a large margin.
 Brzeczek's performance in the election was regarded as disappointing, as he lost to Daley even in many Republican leaning parts of suburban Cook County.

-Subsequent career

-Brzeczek would open his own law practice on the Northwest Side of Chicago.
+Brzeczek later opened his own law practice on the Northwest Side of Chicago.